Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Introduction

-In this paper we study the generation of robust invariant sets for switched discrete-time nonlinear systems subject to state constraints.
-We firstly define a bounded value function with a positive-valued parameter such that its zero sublevel set is equal to the maximal robust invariant set.
-Then the value function is reduced to a bounded solution to a modified Bellman equation.
-When the value of the parameter is strictly between 0 and 1, the solution is unique.
-The uniqueness property of the bounded solution facilitate use of existing numerical methods such as value iteration methods to solve the Bellman equation for an appropriate number of state variables in order to obtain an approximation of the maximal robust invariant set.
-When the parameter is equal to one, the inferred Bellman equation does not feature this uniqueness property.
-Especially, when there is only one subsystem in the switched system, the value function is either Lipschitz continuous when the parameter value is less than one or lower semicontinuous.
-As to the case that the parameter value is equal to one, we relax the Bellman equation into a system of inequalities and construct a convex optimization based method such that a robust invariant set could be synthesized via addressing a single semi-definite program, which falls within the convex programming category.
-Finally, three illustrative examples demonstrate the performance of our approaches.
+In this paper we study the generation of robust invariant sets for discrete-time switched polynomial systems subject to disturbance inputs in the framework of optimal control.
+We firstly define a bounded value function with a positive-valued parameter falling between zero and one such that its zero sub-level set is equal to the maximal robust invariant set.
+Then the value function is reduced to a bounded solution to a Bellman type equation.
+The Bellman type equation, named after Richard Bellman, is a functional equation being widely used in discrete-time optimal control \cite{Bardi1997}.
+When the value of the positive-valued parameter is strictly less than one, the bounded solution to the Bellman type equation is unique.
+The value iteration is shown to be capable of solving the equation with an appropriate number of state variables, thereby enabling the gain of an estimation of the maximal robust invariant set.
+When the parameter is equal to one, the resulting Bellman type equation does not feature this uniqueness property.
+For this case, the Bellman type equation is relaxed into a system of inequalities such that a semi-definite program is constructed for synthesizing robust invariant sets.
+Finally, three examples demonstrate the performance of our approaches.